red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/language-reference/csl/core.rst

 .. py:function:: it finished

     Wait until a flow or action has finished.
-This will also check the action's or flow's state and if it has already finished, continue immediately.
+This will also check the action's or flow's state and, if it has already finished, continue immediately.
 If the awaited flow has already failed instead of finished, this flow will also fail.